adbar/trafilatura/docs/index.rst

 Going from raw HTML to essential parts can alleviate many problems related to text quality, by avoiding the **noise caused by recurring elements** like headers and footers and by **making sense of the data and metadata** with selected information.
 The extractor strikes a balance between limiting noise (precision) and including all valid parts (recall).
 It is **robust and reasonably fast**.

-Trafilatura is `widely used <used-by.html>`_ and integrated into `thousands of projects <https://github.com/adbar/trafilatura/network/dependents>`_ by companies like HuggingFace and IBM, and research centers at the Allen Institute, Stanford, the Tokyo Institute of Technology, or the University of Munich (LMU).
+Trafilatura is `widely used <used-by.html>`_ and integrated into `thousands of projects <https://github.com/adbar/trafilatura/network/dependents>`_ by companies like HuggingFace and IBM as well as research centers at the Allen Institute, Stanford, the Tokyo Institute of Technology, or the University of Munich.

 Features